kevinpt/opbasm/_sources/rst/tutorial.txt

   load s0, 5A  ; Load s0 with 0x5A (90 decimal)
   load s1, s0  ; Load s1 with value of s0

+Note that the assembler defaults to using hex for constant literals.

 Using ``fetch`` and ``store`` we can save variables in scratchpad RAM: